 Why was she written off?
 Nobody really knows.
 The Emperor claims she cut her own hair, forbidden in Manchurian culture.
-I feel this is a classic case of not being able to fill somebody’s shoes, like your annoying BF who keeps comparing you to his ex.
+This could just be a classic case of not being able to fill somebody’s shoes, like your annoying BF who keeps comparing you to his ex.

 6. Consort Ling, initially Wei Ying Luo

 We only know her surname was Wei, her name was made up for the show.